-After alignment the 10mc WWV image was barely perceptible at 9.1mc.
+After alignment the 10mc WWV image was, of course, present but just perceptible at 9.1mc.
+NOTE:

 Alignment - The IF section is straight forward and is aligned to 455kc.
 I just inject an RF signal at the Mixer grid that is modulated with 400 hz and use the S-meter as an indicator.
 The receiver will have to be operated in AVC with the RF gain at 10.
 Adjust the gain by using the RF signal generator's attenuator to have the S-meter reading about mid-scale.
 Adjust each IF transformer for maximum indication on the S-meter.
 Since there's no Crystal Filter, the IF is not ultra-critical but try to adjust as close to 455kc as possible since this will affect RF tracking somewhat.